history & health benefits

 Cacao's status as both literal and symbolic food for the gods inspired its western scientific name, "theobroma cacao" - in ancient Greek, "theo" = god and "broma"= food"; "cacao" came from the Mayan word "ka'kau".
 It also gives its name to the cardiac-stimulating compound theobromine, the main alkaloid found in cacao.
 (Learn more about cacao's many compounds & nutrients here.)

 It's my understanding that there was never a specific "Mayan cacao ceremony" focusing solely on communing with cacao as a plant spirit, but rather, cacao was and still is one of several sacred plants whose medicine is used ritually during different ceremonies - often those performed for births and marriages - as well as being consumed in daily life.
-(I highly recommend the book "Chocolate in Mesoamerica" edited by Cameron McNeil for an in-depth study of cacao's cultural history.)
+(I highly recommend the book "Chocolate in Mesoamerica" edited by Cameron McNeil for a really in-depth study of cacao's cultural history.)

 AMAZONIAN ROOTS OF CACAO?